Complete Guide to How Did the Persic Empire’s Military Tactics Evolve Over Time?

 12. What was the “King’s Eyes and Ears” system?

 The “King’s Eyes and Ears” was a sophisticated intelligence network of spies and informants maintained by the Persian Empire to monitor affairs across its vast territories, gather vital information, and ensure loyalty and stability.
+This system was essential for maintaining control over such a diverse and expansive empire.

 Tags